Arguments for a better Future

 Every argument gets three scores—simple, explicit, and debatable:

-- Plausibility: How likely is it, based on evidence?
+How likely is it, based on evidence?
+Multiplied with Impact to get expected impact.

 The scores combine into one Strength rating—so you can compare arguments side-by-side, and still inspect the reasoning behind each number.